RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 ### Procedural HTTP C2

-This is basically something I just made up, but the idea is that instead of creating custom C2 profiles that define where to put data in an HTTP request we [procedurally generate](https://en.wikipedia.org/wiki/Procedural_generation) an HTTP request with the data in it.
-In practice this seems to work pretty well, though the number of variations built into Sliver is somewhat limited right now.
-If the technique proves to work well in the field we'll likely expand it (and at some point it may be a good idea to base the generation based on some type of seeded RNG so that a given request can be regenerated given a seed).
+Sliver [procedurally generate](https://en.wikipedia.org/wiki/Procedural_generation) generates each HTTP request with the C2 data in it based on the configuration file described above.
+Each request will have randomized URLs and query arguments, and different types of messages also use different file extensions/paths.

+Each implant is also only embedded with a randomly generated subset of the server's C2 profile, so two or more implants generated from the same server may not generate similar URLs depending on how you tweak the configuration.

 #### Implant-side

 The high level process to generate and send a standard session request is (note: this is all after the key exchange, which I'm skipping for now):

 1. Randomly generate the request path using built-in path segments.
 The path will have one of the following extensions, which indicate the type of request.
 This is distinct from a _message type_, the message type (i.e., the type of command) is in the encrypted so it cannot be determined without the [session key](https://github.com/BishopFox/sliver/wiki/Transport-Encryption).
-Everything in the path except for the extension is ignored by the server:
+Everything in the path except for the extension is ignored by the server.

+In the default configuration:

-* `.txt` = Request the server's public RSA key
+* `.woff` = Stagers
+* `.js` = Long poll messages
-* `.jsp` = Initialize session endpoint
+* `.html` = Key exchange messages
-* `.php` = Encrypted session messages
+* `.php` = Session messages
-* `.js` = Long poll endpoint
+* `.png` = Close session messages

 2. Randomly select an encoder from `sliver/encoders`, an encoder defines how the message we're trying to send to the server gets encoded.
 Note that we're always encoding the ciphertext of a message, these encoders are purely for obfuscation _not security_.
 The currently supported encoders are:
 * __Base64__ Base64 with a custom alphabet so that it's not interoperable with standard Base64